The Venetian Macao

 The Venetian Macao (澳門威尼斯人) is a hotel and casino resort in Macau, China owned by the American Las Vegas Sands company.
-The 39-story structure on Macau's Cotai Strip has 10500000 sqft of floor space, and is modeled on its sister casino resort The Venetian Las Vegas.
-It is the largest casino in the world, the largest single structure hotel in Asia, and the tenth-largest building in the world by floor area.
+The 39-storey structure on Macau's Cotai Strip has 10500000 sqft of floor space, and is modeled on its sister casino resort The Venetian Las Vegas.
+It is the 2nd largest casino in the world, the largest single structure hotel in Asia, and the tenth-largest building in the world by floor area.

 The main hotel tower was finished in July 2007, and the resort officially opened on 28 August 2007.
-It has 3,000 suites, 1200000 sqft of convention space, 1600000 sqft of retail space, and 550000 sqft of casino space (with 3,400 slot machines, 800 gambling tables), and the 15,000-seat Cotai Arena for entertainment and sports events.
+It has 3,000 suites, 1200000 sqft of convention space, 1600000 sqft of retail space, and 550000 sqft of casino space (with 3,400 slot machines, 800 gambling tables), and the 15,000-seat The Venetian Arena for entertainment and sports events.

 Its lead architects were Aedas and HKS, Inc., who were responsible for its design, coordination and implementation.

 Location

-The Venetian is located on Macau's Cotai Strip, an area that includes a dozen multibillion dollar resorts, a private university campus, and the Macau garrison of the People's Liberation Army.
+The Venetian is located on Macau's Cotai Strip, an area that includes a dozen multibillion-dollar resorts, a private university campus, and the Macau garrison of the People's Liberation Army.

 The Venetian was built on reclaimed land and its foundation is supported by 1,530 concrete pilings.